-- Parameters files A list of file paths.
+Parameters files - A list of file paths.
 All of the files will be compiled and loaded together.

-These must be absolute paths, see Harness.student_files. - Returns A dict where every file that was passed in is a key in the dictionary (without its file extension) and the value is another dict where each key is the name of a function or class in the file and the value is a callable you can use to actually execute or create an instance of that function or class.
+Returns A dict where every file that was passed in is a key in the dictionary (without its file extension) and the value is another dict where each key is the name of a function or class in the file and the value is a callable you can use to actually execute or create an instance of that function or class.